rosvall/cc2531_bootloader/README.md

 Note that the bootloader enables the watchdog with a timeout of 250 ms!
 This means your firmware must periodically feed the watchdog (it can't be disabled), or the device will reboot to DFU mode.

 In DFU mode, it presents itself af a USB DFU 1.1 device to the USB host and allows both download (flashing) and upload (reading) for all flash from 0x800 and up.
+It will not overwrite itself though.

 To read or write flash, use a program like [dfu-util](https://sourceforge.net/projects/dfu-util/).